pavlog/sscara/README.md

 * x8 gear ratio
 * Belt path shortened twice
 * No belt coupliers
-* No teeth on big pulleys (more precision, easy to print).
+* No teeth on big pulleys (more precision, easy to print)
-* Smaller dimensions (but with the same print area).
+* Smaller dimensions (but with the same print area)
 * A lot of improvements - more modular and service friendly
 * Z axis improved a lot